 What are some of its downsides?
 Unlike most meal-kit services, PlateJoy does not provide prepared ingredients.
 The service also only offers the ingredients available on Instacart in 31 US states.
 But, if you don’t mind this step, the style does make things easier.

-This company started out in San Francisco and expanded its market to other regions around the world.
+This company started out in San Francisco and expanded its market to other parts of the United States.
 A plummeting profit almost led to their shut down in 2015, due to the expansion to various states.
 Today, it stands out as a leading meal-kit delivery service.

 Beyond this, you can explore their market for different types of produce and even go for bulk options such as the family brunch with fish.
 They offer generous portions as well.
 Your order comes in a sturdy cardboard box that is partitioned into sections and kept cool for a few hours with the help of ice packs.
-All orders above $60 come with free shipping.
 The service gets consistently good reviews and is a very flexible option.

 HelloFresh started when two friends were having a conversation about meals and busy lives.
 They concluded that life hassles have made it difficult to eat healthy meals and thus HelloFresh came into being.
 This meal kit service picks fresh and wholesome ingredients out, pre-portions them, and ships them to your home.
 You will still enjoy cooking but without having to go to the grocery stores.